 According to the study, Grass-fed milk is one of the healthiest milk options, as it is a better source of heart-healthy fats and some antioxidants.
 Omega-3 fatty acids are found to be double as much in grass-fed milk compared to grain-fed cows’ conventional milk.
 And this happens due to the diet of these two categories of cows.

 As the name suggests, the milk is collected from the cows with a strict diet based on natural grass all year round.
 These cows graze on open pasture until the winter, when they are fed grass-based silage under the shed.
 This natural diet results in an improved quality of milk with higher content of omega-3 fatty acid named alpha-linolenic acid, which is helpful in reducing inflammation and nourishing positive heart issues.

 Studies have actually revealed that extra quantities of omega-6 fatty acids usually promote the pathogenesis of multiple diseases, including cardiovascular disease and inflammatory and autoimmune diseases.
 Having a stable intake of both groups of fatty acids is indispensable, and while taking omega-3 supplements can surely help with fine-tuning the ratio, the coolest way is to modify something we eat every day.

-The word grass fed is significant in many ways.
-It is not only an assurance about food quality, it is a quality of food that ensures better nutrition, higher health benefits, and promotion of healthy immunity of body, which works well for people of all ages and of all types of health.
+The word grass-fed is significant in many ways.
+It is not only an assurance about food quality, it is a quality of food that ensures better nutrition, higher health benefits, and promotion of healthy immunity of the body, which works well for people of all ages and of all types of health.

-Therefore it is important to include grass fed products in your diet, but at the same time validation of grass fed label has to be authenticated.
+Therefore it is important to include grass-fed products in your diet, but at the same time validation of the grass-fed labels has to be authenticated.